dmauser/azure-virtualwan/inter-region-azfw/README.md

 ./irazfw-deploy.sh
 ```

+**Note:** the provisioning process will take around 60 minutes to complete.

-However, it is recommended that you run step-by-step to get familiar with the provisioning process and the components deployed:
+Alternatively (recommended) you can run step-by-step to get familiar with the provisioning process and the components deployed:

 ```bash
 #!/bin/bash